Khairkhwa, Maulawi Khairullah

 Khairkhwa received his religious education at the Haqqaniya and Akhora Khattak madrassas in Pakistan, alongside other influential Taliban insurgent leaders.
 Within the overall movement, he was reportedly “one of the more moderate Taliban in leadership circles."

 Khairkhwa is believed to have a close relationship with Afghan President Hamid Karzai, who also belongs to the Popalzai tribe, and in January 2002 Khairkhwa called the president’s brother, Ahmed Wali Karzai, to negotiate his surrender.
-The following day Pakistani forces
+The following day Pakistani forces arrested him.
+The president personally requested his release in February 2010, but he was rebuffed.

-After being detained in Pakistan in 2002, Khairkhwah is in the US custody for over eight years.
+After being detained in Pakistan in 2002, Khairkhwah was in the US custody for over eight years.
 There are possibilities that the release of Maulawi Khairkhwah; Noorullah Noori; Maulawi Wasiq former Deputy Intelligence Chief; Mohammad Abdul Nabi Omar Khosti; Haji Wali Mohammad and Mullah Fazlullah Akhund, Taliban’s chief of staff; from Guantanamo Bay prison will be proposed.

 A written request has been delivered to the US and President Karzai requesting the release of Khairkhah and Mullah Arsala Rahmani, a senator and former Taliban minister, said the Daily Telegraph.
 "Khairkhwah was an important man for the Taliban and his release would show the Americans are serious about negotiation.
 He is a good man and is well respected among the Taliban," Mullah Rahmani was quoted as saying in the Daily Telegraph.